lordnik22/org-shoplist/README.md

 With `org-shoplist-factor-property-name` you can define the property-name to your taste.
 ## Shopping List ##
-A shopping list is a collection of ingredients, collected from the marked recipes.
+A shopping list is a collection of ingredients, generated from the marked recipes.
+The marked recipes are read from `org-shoplist-files` which by default is the same as `org-agenda-files`.

 You can generate a shopping list by pressing `M-x org-shoplist RET` in your org-file where recipes with the `org-shoplist-keyword` are